Traveling to Disney Parks during Covid-19: What you need to know before you go - KESQ

 The basics

-At the moment, the Disney Parks in Paris and Los Angeles are closed due to the pandemic, though Disney recently announced that California Adventure Park will open on a limited basis in March focused on food, beverages, merchandise and “carefully crafted entertainment experiences.”
+At the moment, the Disney Parks in Paris and Los Angeles are closed because of the pandemic, though Disney recently announced that California Adventure Park will open on a limited basis in March.
+It will offer food, beverages, merchandise and “carefully crafted entertainment experiences.”

 On February 23, Disney announced that the Disney Vacation Club Villas at Disney’s Grand Californian Hotel & Spa are scheduled to reopen beginning May 2.